 5) Trust the Jump Master

-The staff at the bungee jumping site are well trained and know what they’re doing.
+The staff at the Australian bungee jump site are well trained and know what they’re doing.
 Trust them.

-That’s why it’s always important to choose reputable companies when you go bungee jumping.
+That’s why it’s always important to choose reputable companies when you go bungee jumping in Australia.

 Well known companies are tightly regulated, invest in the latest equipment and have well trained staff.
 They are also paranoid about safety ratings and reviews as it can make or break their business.

-A Beginner’s Guide to Bungee Jumping in Cairns, Australia
+A Guide to Bungee Jumping in Cairns, Australia

 Let’s do a quick recap of what we covered in this article and the main points to remember: